Search

 Is Lexapro addictive?

-Can you consume alcohol while taking Lexapro?
+Can you drink on Lexapro?

-It is not recommended to consume alcohol while taking Lexapro, because it has the potential to increase the risk of certain side effects like drowsiness and dizziness.
+It’s not recommended to consume alcohol while taking Lexapro, because it has the potential to increase the risk of certain side effects like drowsiness and dizziness.

 Is Lexapro an SSRI?